select2/select2/pages/06.data-sources/02.ajax/docs.md

 ## Request parameters

-Select2 will issue a request to the specified URL when the user opens the control (unless there is a `minimumInputLength` set), and again every time the user types in the search box.
+Select2 will issue a request to the specified URL when the user opens the control (unless there is a `minimumInputLength` set as a Select2 option), and again every time the user types in the search box.
 By default, it will send the following as query string parameters:

 - `term` : The current search term in the search box.
 - `q`    : Contains the same contents as `term`.